Quasi-isometric rigidity of three manifold groups: Introduction

 Since the pioneering works of Stallings and Gromov, diverse classes of groups have been proved to be quasi-isometrically rigid.
 We should mention free groups \cite{stallings:yale}, nilpotent groups \cite{gromov:expanding}, Abelian groups \cite{gromov:expanding, bass:degree, guivarch:croissance, pansu:croissance,cornulier:tessera:valette:gafa07} and word hyperbolic groups.
 A more thorough overview of these results will be given in \textsection \ref{sec:qi 3mfds}.

 In contrast with higher dimension (every finitely presented group is the fundamental group of a compact $4$-manifold), fundamental groups of low-dimensional compact manifolds have many restrictive properties and their quasi-isometric rigidity is a challenging question that has already led to many interesting developments.
-In this paper we focus on compact $3$-manifolds but the reader should be aware that the quasi-isometric rigidity of surface groups follows from \cite{gabai:S1}, \cite{casson:jungreis} and results we have already mentioned (see \textsection \ref{sec:qi 3mfds} for more details).
-Our main theorem completes the work of many people whose combined results can be fairly accurately summarized in the following statement; see \textsection \ref{sec:qi 3mfds} for more details about these results and \textsection \ref{sec:qi 3mfds} and \textsection \ref{3 mfds} for the definition of irreducible $3$-manifolds.
+In this paper we focus on compact three-manifolds but the reader should be aware that the quasi-isometric rigidity of surface groups follows from \cite{gabai:S1}, \cite{casson:jungreis} and results we have already mentioned (see \textsection \ref{sec:qi 3mfds} for more details).
+Our main theorem completes the work of many people whose combined results can be fairly accurately summarized in the following statement; see \textsection \ref{sec:qi 3mfds} for more details about these results and \textsection \ref{sec:qi 3mfds} and \textsection \ref{3 mfds} for the definition of irreducible three-manifolds.

-\begin{theorem} Let $G$ be a group quasi-isometric to the fundamental group of a compact irreducible $3$-manifold $M$ with zero Euler characteristic.
-Then there is a short exact sequence where $F<G$ is a finite group and $Q$ has a finite index subgroup isomorphic to the fundamental group of a compact $3$-manifold with zero Euler characteristic. \end{theorem}
+\begin{theorem} Let $G$ be a group quasi-isometric to the fundamental group of a compact irreducible three-manifold $M$ with zero Euler characteristic.
+Then there is a short exact sequence where $F<G$ is a finite group and $Q$ has a finite index subgroup isomorphic to the fundamental group of a compact three-manifold with zero Euler characteristic. \end{theorem}

 {Theorem \ref{thm:zero exact seq}}

 As we will see in \textsection \ref{splittings finite}, it is relatively easy, using the work of \cite{papasoglu:whyte:splitf}, to remove the assumption that $M$ is irreducible.
 Thus extending Theorem \ref{thm:zero exact seq} to manifolds with negative Euler characteristic completely settles the question.
 This is the purpose of the present paper which leads to the following statement: